troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Extra Supported Tags and Features
 ---------------------------------

+The program has a few features that are enabled without user configuration options:
 * Prefer ttvdb episode numbers if they differ from Gracenote episode numbers.
 This is useful since most metadata lookups use ttvdb episode numbers which can often be different.
 * Download artwork for programmes.
 * Support multiple xmltv episode number formats include series/ and episode/ formats.